crystal-ruby/pages/_posts/2014-08-19-object-storage.md

 And git off course works with diff, and so for a 3-way merge to be successful we need a text format.
 Which is why i started with yaml, and which is why also sof is text-based.

-The other benefit is off course human readbility.
+The other benefit is off course human readability.

 So now we have an object file * format in text, and we have git.
 What we do with it is up to us.
 (* well, i only finished the writer. reading/parsing is "left as an excercise for the reader":-)

 #### Sof as object file format

-Ok, i'll scetch it a little: Salama would use sof as it's object file format, and only sof would ever be stored in git.
+Ok, i'll sketch it a little: Salama would use sof as it's object file format, and only sof would ever be stored in git.
 For developers to work, tools would create source and when that is edited compile it to sof.

 A program would be a repository of sof and resource files.
 Some convention for load order would be helpful